 Student Conduct and Conflict Resolution (SCCR)

 Student Conduct and Conflict Resolution, located within the Dean of Students Office, is responsible for the judicial aspects of the code of student conduct at the University of Florida.
 Individuals associated with the Office of Student Conduct and Conflict Resolution are directly responsible for ensuring that students referred to their office receive fair treatment in all aspects of their hearing process.
-Students, faculty, staff who believe that there has been a violation of the student code can contact the office of the Director to discuss options available for reporting incidents to the appropriate authority.
+Students, faculty, and staff who believe that there has been a violation of the student code can contact the Office of the Director to discuss options available for reporting incidents to the appropriate authority.
 You can reach the Student Conduct and Conflict Resolution at:

 202 Peabody Hall

 or visit their web site at: www.dso.ufl.edu/sccr

 Because the University of Florida values the health and safety of every individual on campus, Student Conduct and Conflict Resolution also has the responsibility of formulating and publishing the University of Florida’s Policy on Sexual Assault.
 While this policy is specifically focused toward student conduct within the University of Florida, it does in no way limit the scope and authority law enforcement has to press criminal charges.
 In order to view this policy, please click on the link below:

 The University of Florida Office of Human Resource Services – Office of Institutional Equity and Diversity

 The Office of Institutional Equity and Diversity takes student and employee reports of sexual harassment.
 The focal point of the office is to ensure equitable treatment of all students and employees.
 We network with all aspects of campus employment in order to work towards a learning and working environment free of discrimination and harassment for current as well as prospective students and employees.